-- (a) Assist in safety inspections when requested by the safety officer.
-Student committee members must participate in safety inspections at least monthly. - (b) Observe and report infractions of safety rules and regulations. - (c) Review accident reports to determine if corrective action is necessary or if harmful trends exist. - (d) Review inspection reports prepared by the center safety officer identifying unsafe/unhealthful conditions, and suggest techniques/strategies for correction/abatement. - (e) Review all suggestions and concerns submitted by students and staff, and make recommendations for implementation to the center director. - (f) Develop and implement a safety awards and recognition program. - 4.
-Training for Committee Members responsibilities within 6 months of appointment.
+- (a) Assist in safety inspections when requested by the Safety Officer.
+Student committee members must participate in safety inspections at least monthly. - (b) Observe and report infractions of safety rules and regulations. - (c) Review accident reports to determine if corrective action is necessary or if harmful trends exist. - (d) Review inspection reports prepared by the center Safety Officer identifying unsafe/unhealthful conditions, and suggest techniques or strategies for correction/abatement. - (e) Review all suggestions and concerns submitted by students and staff, and make recommendations for implementation to the Center Director. - (f) Develop and implement a safety awards and recognition program.

+4. Training for Committee Members

+In accordance with 29 CFR 1960.58, safety committee members must complete training commensurate with the scope of their assigned responsibilities within six months of appointment.
 Such training must include:

-In accordance with 29 CFR 1960.58, safety committee members must complete training commensurate with the scope of their assigned

-- (a) The center's occupational safety and health program (recommend training within 30 days of appointment) - (b) Section 19 of the OSH Act of 1970 - (c) Executive Order 12196 Occupational safety and health programs for Federal employees - (d) General content contained in 29 CFR 1910, 1926, and 1960 - (e) Center procedures for the reporting, evaluation, and abatement of hazards - (f) Center procedures for reporting and investigating allegations of reprisal, and the recognition of hazardous conditions and environments - (g) Identification and use of occupational safety and health standards, and other appropriate rules and regulations - 5.
+- (a) The center's Occupational Safety and Health program (recommend training within 30 days of appointment) - (b) Section 19 of the OSH Act of 1970 - (c) Executive Order 12196 Occupational safety and health programs for Federal employees - (d) General content contained in 29 CFR 1910, 1926, and 1960 - (e) Center procedures for the reporting, evaluation, and abatement of hazards - (f) Center procedures for reporting and investigating allegations of reprisal, and the recognition of hazardous conditions and environments - (g) Identification and use of occupational safety and health standards, and other appropriate rules and regulations - 5.
 Occupational Safety and Health Committee Meetings

-Meetings must be held monthly and/or when called by the center director or safety officer.
-Copies of minutes must be maintained at the center for three (3) years and made available upon request.
+Meetings must be held monthly and/or when called by the Center Director or Safety Officer.
+Copies of minutes must be maintained at the center for three years and made available upon request.